Understanding Dental Abscesses

 Eating After a Tooth Extraction

-After a tooth extraction, it's important to follow your dentist's advice to ensure proper healing.
+After a tooth extraction, follow your dentist's advice to ensure proper healing.
 Typically, soft foods like yogurt, mashed potatoes, and smoothies are recommended for the first few days.
 Avoid hot drinks, alcohol, and smoking, as they can interfere with the healing process.
 Gradually reintroduce solid foods as you recover.

 How Can I Prevent Dental Emergencies?